 How Much Can You Expect to Make in Physical Commodities Like Gold and Silver?

 Honestly, I don’t think anybody has a good answer.
 These commodities trade on a variety of factors and it is therefore difficult to generate a consistent or predictable return from them over the long term.
 As I outlined above, in my mind, the purpose of owning these assets is to generate own some non-digital assets, get some inflation protection for my emergency fund, and in the worst case – benefit from the anti-fragile effect.
-My goal in holding them is not necessarily to generate a good financial return over time.
+My goal in holding them is not necessarily to generate a good financial return over time, but instead serve as a major hedge in a black swan type scenario.

 Private Equity and Venture Capital